alefnull/NullPath/README.md

 ## Cascade

 **Cascade** is a 4 channel envelope/function generator, capable of generating exponential, linear, and logarithmic curves.
-The center "Cascade" section has 3 modes, which will determine the output of the Cascade section.
+The center "Cascade" section has 3 modes, which will determine the section's output.

 MODES: